NU-Digital-Cultures/Trout/README.md

 ![](https://github.com/soichiro331/soichiro331/blob/main/untitled%20folder%202/Screenshot%202024-04-30%20at%2013.59.16.png)
 <br>

+The textual content of the Handbook can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/TenantHandbookContent.md).
 <br>

-The textual content of the Handbook can be found here.
+Overall, we felt that this final prototype provides the best way of achieving the empowerment of tenants with the tools and knowledge they need to navigate the renting market.
+It is basic, simple, and almost child-like, but is ultimately more effective.
+It is proven more effective here.

 ### First iteration: the Tenant Round-Up